kyannepepper/Permit-Creator/replit.md

   - Calendar now creates separate calendar entries for each selected date of multi-date events
   - Fixed calendar events to appear only on specified dates instead of spanning multiple days
   - Synchronized calendar status display with applications page to show "Completed" for fully paid applications
+  - Added approval tracking with approvedBy and approvedAt fields to record who approved applications
+  - Application details now display who approved each application and when

 - **June 30, 2025**: Implemented automatic cleanup system for unpaid applications (COMPLETED)
   - Added automatic deletion of unpaid applications after 24 hours as designed